Latest substantive UPC decisions

 Decision date:

-Paris LD
+Mannheim LD

 This analysis is based on a machine translation of a decision not available in English.